What’s Equal Access Santa Cruz?

 What’s the Equal Access Challenge?

-We’ve committed to providing subsidized connections totaling no fewer than the number of full-price connections we sell in 2021.
+We’ve committed to making available subsidized connections totaling no fewer than the number of full-price connections we sell.
 Makes sense?
 If we sell 500 super-fast internet services at $75/mo, we’ll provide 500 for $0 or $15/mo.
 If we sell 1,000, we’ll provide a 1,000.
 Simple.
 For every single full-price signup, we’ll add one more free or subsidized connection.
 See if you’re eligible for Wireless Pro or Santa Cruz Fiber here.

 Is this some sort of slowed-down version of the internet?

 Heck no. Unlike some of the bigger ISPs, Equal Access service is exactly the same connection that we sell full price.
 Fast download and upload, low latency, no data caps.
 Everything anyone would need for home schooling, video conferencing, etc.